keboola/connection-docs/manipulation/transformations/python/index.md

 ## Environment

-The Python script is running in an isolated Docker environment.
+The Python script is running in an isolated [Docker environment](https://developers.keboola.com/overview/docker-bundle/).
 The current Python version is 3.5.1.

-### Memory
+### Memory and Processing Constraints

-So far, we have allocated 8GB of memory to the Docker instance running the Python transformation.
-We will be increasing this limit along the way, but there will always be a defined memory constraint.
+The Docker container running the Python transformation has allocated 8GB of memory and the maximum running time is 6 hours.

 ### File locations
 The Python script itself will be compiled to `/data/script.py`.
 To access your input and output tables, use